Yavin IV, after the destruction of the Death Star

 "You know they followed us here," she said, patiently.

 "Probably," he conceded, "but that hardly makes the whole battle your fault.
-Wouldn't you - or, someone, at least? - have gone after that Death Star anyway?"
+Wouldn't someone have gone after that Death Star even if you hadn't gotten back here with the plans?"

 This gave her pause.
 "Well, yeah.
 I guess so."

-"Oh, I don't know, maybe because Alderaan was the only Core planet that voted against dissolution in the Senate?
-Because they refused to allow anyone, including Imperial troops, to bear arms in public?
-Because your father one of the organizers of the Rebellion, and one of the most outspoken about creating an Alliance?"
+"Oh, I don't know, maybe because Alderaan was the only Core planet that voted against dissolution when Palpatine tried to push it through the Senate?
+Because they refused to allow anyone - even Imperial troops - to bear arms in public?
+Because it was your father and two other Senators who pretty much created the Alliance to Restore The Republic?"
 He grinned at her incredulous look.
-"What, you think because I'm not respectable like you, I don't know from Galactic history?"
+"What?
+You think because I'm not respectable like you, I don't know from Galactic history?"

 "It's not that, it's just..."
 She hadn't expected such an effective argument from this man.
 Who did he think he was, anyway, talking back to her like this?
 And why, exactly, did she somehow feel that it was important to convince him?